Install software with Spack

 Specs & dependencies

-In general, we can specify versions by @
+In general, we can specify versions by @, compilers by

 from Spack